Linkurious/documentation-resources/Customer Support Procedures/LKE-v4.2-migration.md

 ## Cluster Mode: Fault Tolerance enhancement

-We have reviewed the existing Fault Tolerance guidelines and made a new feature to better support in the configuration of a redundant infrastructure.
+We have updated the existing Fault Tolerance guidelines and made a new feature to better support the setup of a redundant infrastructure.
 The new feature is identified as [Cluster mode](https://doc.linkurious.com/admin-manual/latest/cluster-mode/).

 ***Benefits:***

-* Enhanced system integrity via the new server role (`primary` vs `secondary`) to let the system automatically disable tasks that doesn't need to run concurrently without the need of manual configurations
+* Enhanced system integrity via the new server role (`primary` vs `secondary`) to let the system automatically disable tasks that cannot run concurrently without the need of manual configurations
 * Enhanced architecture that allows having more than just a single extra backup node (despite the technical enablement, a dedicated license discussion is still needed for deploying multiple servers)